 Sight level gauges show the volume of fluid in the reservoir and are good early indicators of problems or leakage.
 Some level gauges have isolator valves built into them.
 These are useful because the glass is a potential failure point so isolating the display will ensure you can continue working, even if the glass gets broken.

-Level switches provide remote, visual or electrical warnings of low fluid levels and can also have a pump cut-out with very low fluid level, or warning at high fluid levels.
+Level switches provide remote, visual, or electrical warnings of low fluid levels and can also have a pump cut-out with very low fluid levels, or warning at high fluid levels.